Key Questions to Ask When Purchasing a Dental Practice

 In addition, the staff should be well prepared with scripts for introducing the new doctor in person as well as over the telephone.
 A personal letter of introduction from the seller is also important to consider.

 When the seller leaves the practice quickly, it may actually shorten the time required for the patients to transfer to the purchaser.
-Contrary to what many dentists think, the successful transfer of patients depends mostly on the people skills of the buyer, the performance and attitude of the remaining staff, and not necessarily on the seller’s presence after the sale
+Contrary to what many dentists think, the successful transfer of patients depends mostly on the buyer’s people skills and the remaining staff’s performance and attitude, and not necessarily on the seller’s presence after the sale.

-5. Should I keep the seller working in the practice after the purchase?
+Should I keep the seller working in the practice after the purchase?

 In some situations, you may want to protect the cash flow of the practice initially by having the seller stay with the practice, providing dental services during a transition period.
 This can be particularly important during the first few months following the purchase.

 Another common mistake made is allowing the seller to continue working in the practice for a longer period of time than the practice can support.
 As we discussed earlier, protecting the initial cash flow of the practice by having the seller work for you can make a lot of sense in certain situations.
-However, before agreeing to such a arrangement, make sure that you have constructed accurate cash flow projections showing you how this will impact your bottom line.
+However, before agreeing to such an arrangement, make sure that you have constructed accurate cash flow projections showing you how this will impact your bottom line.

-5. What are some of the most common mistakes made when purchasing a practice?
+What are some of the most common mistakes made when purchasing a practice?

 Business decisions do not come without potential for mistakes, and purchasing a dental practice is no exception.
 Though the track record for dental practice acquisitions is excellent, there are still certain pitfalls to watch out for.